Will A 4000 Watt Generator Run A Well Pump?

 How Often Should I Replace My Well Pump?

 You should replace your well pump every 8 to 15 years.
-However, this varies depending on your well pump and how often you use it.
+This varies depending on your well pump and how often you use it.

 How Do I Know If My Generator Is Big Enough For My Well Pump?